Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/05-bottom_up_rtl_kernel/README.md

 * Packing RTL design to Vitis-compliant RTL kernel with the command line interface
 * Using mixed-mode clock manager (MMCM)/ phase-locked loop (PLL) in the RTL kernel
-* Using the AMD Vivado&trade; XSIM to simulate the design
+* Using the Vivado XSIM to simulate the design
 * Using AMD AXI VIP to verify the RTL design with AXI interface
 * Using three RTL kernel control modes with XRT: ```ap_ctrl_none```, ```ap_ctrl_hs```, and ```ap_ctrl_chain```.
 * Host programming for the RTL kernel with the XRT Native API